11.87° N · 75.37° E Malabar Coast Est. 2026

 Supervision & responsibility

-A parent or both parents stay with the family for the whole of the stay.
-I facilitate learning; parents are primarily responsible for their children's supervision, conduct and wellbeing at all times.
+A parent, or both, stays with the family for the whole of the stay.
+I facilitate learning; parents remain responsible for their children's supervision, conduct and wellbeing at all times.

 04